resodo/miner-mini-monitor/README.md

 Run it by ```python3 monitor.py```

-Edit the miner address in miner_list.txt
+Edit the miner addresses in miner_list.txt